brillout/goldpage/readme.md

   Explains the performance benefits of SSR which can be substantial for mobile.
 - [Awesome Universal Rendering - Developer Experience](https://github.com/brillout/awesome-universal-rendering) -
   Not many people know that SSR introduces a new way of developing applications with an important increase in developing speed.

-`ssr-coin` is unopinionated and works with any stack:
-- Any view libray: React, Vue, React Native Web, etc.
-- Any server framework: Express, Koa, Hapi, etc.
-- Any language: ES6, TypeScript, PostCSS, etc.

-By default,
-`ssr-coin` has zero-config:
-you can add SSR to your app with only couple of lines.
-But, if you need to, you can configure and take control over:
-- The HTML rendering (full control)
-- The DOM rendering (full control)
-- The routing (full control)
-- The building (partial control)

 ## Quick Start